isene/hp-41cl_update/README.md

 If you want to update more than 256 ROMs at a time, the index will split into two files, "roms1.txt" and "roms2.txt" in order for each index file to fit into the HP-41CL's XM memory.
 The FOCAL program, FUPDATE will run through "roms1.txt" before checking if there is a "roms2.txt" and run that if it exists.

+## GETTING YOU UP AND RUNNING IN THE FIRST PLACE
+Now what do you do if you have no serial cable to your HP-41CL and only a PILbox connection?
+How do you even get the CLILUP module loaded onto your calculator?
+Fear not, there is a simple initialization procedure.
+Just do these simple steps:

+1. Clone this Git repository: 'git clone https://github.com/isene/hp-41cl_update.git'
+2. Hook up your HP-41CL to your PC via the PILbox
+3. Make sure the HEPAX module is loaded onto a page in your HP-41CL
+4. Run the pyILPer program.
+Click the "Drive1" tab, select the file "cl_init.lif" in the cloned directory and check "Device enabled" on the bottom left.
+5. Key in (or upload if you know how) and run the program "CLILINI" on your HP-41CL (this program loads the two needed modules, "CLILUP" and "UPDAT-3B" into CL RAM - pages 830 and 831)
+6. You can now use the setup to update any roms you want by prefixing them with the address where you want them and dropping them into the "roms" directory, run './HP-41CL_update.rb' or './HP-41CL_update.py' on your PC and 'CLILUP' on your calculator.

 ## SYNOPSIS
 HP-41CL_update.rb [-hvrx] [--help, --version, --romdir, --hepax]